recommenders-team/recommenders/README.md

 ## Benchmarks

 Here we benchmark all the algorithms available in this repository.

 **NOTES**:
 * Time for training and testing is measured in second.
 * Ranking metrics (i.e., precision, recall, map, and ndcg) are evaluated with `k` equal to 10.
+* The machine we used is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) Standard NC6s_v2 with 6 vcpus, 112 GB memory and 1 K80 GPU.

 <table>
  <tr>